WalterClementsJr/Coworking-Space-Microservice/README.md

 1. Install `aws-cli`, `eksctl`, and `kubectl`.
 2. Create an `AWS Codebuild` project

-    - Source: Select GitHub and choose the repository.
+    - Source: Select GitHub and choose the repository (do not choose public repo).
-    - Enable auto-build when there are pushes on the GitHub repository or manually start the build.
+    - Enable webhook push event to build when there are pushes on the GitHub repository or start the build manually.
     - Config only run on branch master by setting srouce version as `refs/heads/master`

 3. a private `ECR` registry